huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 PyTorch model weights are typically saved with Python's [pickle](https://docs.python.org/3/library/pickle.html) utility as ckpt or bin files.
 However, pickle is not secure and pickled files may contain malicious code that can be executed.
 This vulnerability is a serious concern given the popularity of model sharing.
 To address this security issue, the [Safetensors](https://hf.co/docs/safetensors) library was developed as a secure alternative to pickle, which saves models as safetensors files.

-### Safetensors
+### safetensors

 > [!TIP]
-> Learn more about the design decisions and why Safetensors is the preferred file format for saving and loading model weights in the [Safetensors audited as really safe and becoming the default](https://blog.eleuther.ai/safetensors-security-audit/) blog post.
+> Learn more about the design decisions and why safetensor files are preferred for saving and loading model weights in the [Safetensors audited as really safe and becoming the default](https://blog.eleuther.ai/safetensors-security-audit/) blog post.

 [Safetensors](https://hf.co/docs/safetensors) is a safe and fast file format for securely storing and loading tensors.
 Safetensors restricts the header size to limit certain types of attacks, supports lazy loading (useful for distributed setups), and has generally faster loading speeds.